 Crimes of Extortion

-Extortion includes a shakedown, extraction, bribery, blackmail, public corruption, or demands for ransom.
+Extortion includes a shakedown, extraction, bribery, blackmail, public corruption, or ransom demands.
 The crime sometimes requires proof that the victim was intimidated into providing money or other things of value because of a threat of possible violence, force, or harm.

-Under Florida law, the term “extortion” involves the use of threats, coercion, or intimidation to obtain money or other things of value such as goods or services.
+Under Florida law, extortion involves the use of threats, coercion, or intimidation to obtain money or other things of value, such as goods or services.
 Within the definition, even a threat to a person’s mental well-being can constitute a threat of injury.
-Under Florida law, the courts have held that the threatened injury does not necessarily have to be a threat of physical injury.
+The courts have held that the threatened injury does not necessarily have to be a threat of physical injury.

 In recent years, the number of cyberextortion crimes has risen.
 In these cases, a person (who often has no prior relationship with the victim) steals a secret from the victim electronically or by hacking into their computer.

-The person commits the crime by threatening to release the secret unless the victim pays money or takes some other course of action.
-Other crimes related to cyber extortion including cyberharassment or cyberstalking.
+The person commits the crime by threatening to release the secret unless the victim pays money or takes other action.
+Other crimes related to cyber extortion include cyberharassment or cyberstalking.

 Attorney for Extortion Crimes in Tampa, FL

-If you are under investigation for extortion under either state or federal law, contact a criminal defense attorney at the Sammis Law Firm in Tampa, Hillsborough County, FL.
+If you are being investigated for extortion under state or federal law, contact a criminal defense attorney at the Sammis Law Firm in Tampa, Hillsborough County, FL.

-Never speak to a law enforcement officer about being the target of a criminal investigation into the crime of extortion until you have spoken with an experienced criminal defense lawyer.
+Never speak to a law enforcement officer about being the target of a criminal investigation into extortion until you have spoken with an experienced criminal defense lawyer.

-Many claims of extortion occur in the workplace and are considered white collar crimes.
+Many extortion claims occur in the workplace and are considered white collar crimes.
 Other extortion charges take place in a domestic relationship between former lovers and can be considered a crime of domestic or dating violence.

 Whether your case is being investigated at the state or federal level, the attorneys at Sammis Law Firm are ready to help you fight the allegations.
 Contact us today to schedule a free and confidential consultation.